 7. Quality assurance

 Quality assurance needs to be in place from the very beginning.
 However, it is of crucial importance during development.
 A proper QA process leverages specific tools, functioning during precise stages.
-Some of these tools and processes are described here.

 The main stages of the QA process include: